NeuroHackademy2025/llm-heuristics/README.md

 ## Models

-LLM-Heuristics uses Llama 3.1 models for heuristic generation.
+LLM-Heuristics uses Llama 3.1 models for BIDS mapping and heuristic generation.
 The `--model` parameter accepts any **HuggingFace model name** that is compatible with the Llama architecture.
+All models run locally on your machine.

 You can use any **Llama 3.1 model** from HuggingFace, including: